rendoir/feup-comp/README.md

 ### Semantic Analysis

- - :x: Check if variable has already been declared.
+ - :white_check_mark: Check if variable has already been declared.
  - :x: Check if variable has been initialized when it is being used.
  - :white_check_mark: Check if the variable type is correct.
    - Variable type defaults to scalar, unless variable previously declared as array